Pasiking

+Another sacred, ritual pasiking of the Highland Philippine Bontoc and Kankanaey peoples is called the takba.
+Representing an ancestor figure, the takba is an active participant in begnas rituals.
+These takba must be fed or its contents recharged periodically.
+To neglect or disrespect a takba is to risk punishment of becoming "bagtit" or demented.

 Some of the Northern Philippine tribal groups called Igorots or Cordillerans that weave pasiking are the Apayaos or Isneg, the Tinguian of Abra province, the Kalingas of Kalinga province, the Gaddang, the Bugkalot, the Applai, the Bontocs of Bontoc, Mountain Province, the Ilagod, the Bago, the Kankana-ey, the Balangao, the Ibaloi, the Ifugaos, the Ikalahan, the Kalanguya, the Karao, and the Ilongots.
 It is also woven using rattan by non-Cordilleran persons.